-Also recognized are GNU bison options --header= and its deprecated synonym --defines=, which is similar to -d but the output filename is named by the option argument; and --graph=, which is similar to -g but the output filename is named by the option argument.
+Also recognized are GNU bison options --header (and its deprecated synonym --defines), which is similar to -d but gives the option to explicitly name the output header file through an option argument; and --graph, which is similar to -g but gives the option to explicitly name the output graph file through an option argument.
+The file suffixes described for -d and -g above are not applied if these are used in the option=argument form.

-Note that files specified by --header= and --graph= may not be properly handled by SCons in all situations.
-Consider using \$YACC_HEADER_FILE and \$YACC_GRAPH_FILE instead.
+Note that files specified by --header= and --graph= may not be properly handled by SCons in all situations, and using those in \$YACCFLAGS should be considered legacy support only.
+Consider using \$YACC_HEADER_FILE and \$YACC_GRAPH_FILE instead if the files need to be explicitly named (new in version 4.4.0).